-- Buses – Route 400 travels frequently between Sydney airports and Bondi junction or Burwood stations.
-The cost for one way ticket is around AUD 5.80.
+- Buses – Route 400 operates regularly, connecting Sydney airports with Bondi Junction or Burwood stations.
+The fare for a one-way ticket is approximately AUD 5.80.

 More up-to-date information about the timings, routes and the cost can be found on the Transport for New South Wales (NSW) website.

 Transportation Within Sydney

 - Light Rails

-The main train station is Central train station.
+The primary train station for train services is Central train station.